 When testing this metric, we consider many variables that contribute to comfort.
 This includes panels of cushioning, relative thickness, and specificity of fit.
 We look at how each feels during low and high-intensity exercise, specifically backpacking, hiking, and running while adventuring over technical and smooth surfaces.
 After taking on challenges that push our physical boundaries, we note which sock is the most comfortable to pull on and just relax with.
 Socks that fit well with midweight cushioning and a merino wool composition are typically the most comfortable.
 Those that are a tube of fabric without strategic architecture are typically less comfortable for adventuring for many miles.
 This review is for both men and women, so we note which socks are unisex and which have designs that are specific to both men & women.

 While most hiking socks are pretty darn comfortable, some contenders stand out better than others.
 Those with the highest amount of underfoot cushioning are typically best suited for super technical trails or just pulling on after a long day out on the trail.
-The Smartwool brand socks are renowned for the comfortable wool and long-lasting trail comfort.
-For example, the Smartwool Hike Medium Crew is a tube of super lofty cushioning around the top and bottom of the foot, and through the calf.
-These are a favorite, along with the REI Co-op Lightweight Merino Wool Hiking Crew, for pulling on after a long, hard day on the trail.
+The REI Co-op Lightweight Merino Wool Hiking Crew are a favorite for this application.

 Most of the socks fit into this category, but the level of "lightweight" cushioning is seemingly quite variable.
-For example, the Wrightsock CoolMesh II Crew is super thin with hardly any cushioning at all, while our favorite for lightweight cushioning, the Darn Tough Light Hiker Micro Crew is stacked with more protection, but not as much as the Darn Tough Full Cushion.
-The REI Lightweight Merino Wool Hiking Crew offers great breathable panels, but the cushioning is closer to medium than light.
+For example, the Wrightsock Coolmesh II Crew is super thin with hardly any cushioning at all, while our favorite for lightweight cushioning, the Darn Tough Light Hiker Micro Crew is stacked with more protection.
+The REI Merino Wool Ultralight Crew is a very thin sock that has a little less protection than the Darn Tough Light Hiker, but just the right amount of cushioning for rocky trails.

 Fit is another function of comfort.
 A well-fitted sock that doesn't slip or bunch will help to keep your feet happy for long miles on the trail.
 In this section, we compare the relative fit of different socks.
 Those that performed the best have integrated areas of compression and thoughtfully structured toe boxes that don't deform under stress.
 We also look at the relative sock heights and compatibility with different hiking shoes and boots.

 Most of the socks we tested integrate elastic materials that keep the sock in place while on the trail.
-For example; all the highest performers, such as the Darn Tough Full Cushion, integrate a compressive material around the arch and the calf.
+For example, all the highest performers, such as the Darn Tough Full Cushion, integrate a compressive material around the arch and the calf.
 Darn Tough also uses a more tightly knit design in the fabric that 'hugs' the foot.
-The Smartwool brands don't hug the foot as much and allow a little more freedom.
-Of the Smartwool socks, the Smartwool PhD Pro stays in place the best, while the Smartwool Hike Medium Crew is more like a tube of material that lacks compressive paneling.

 Wicking and Breathability

 Wicking and breathability are important to avoid the dreaded 'swamp foot.'
 A sock that can thermoregulate well and move moisture away from your foot will inherently keep you happy and comfortable for long days on the trail.
 We ran, hiked, biked, and backpacked over distances ranging from one to 28 miles to test this metric.
-We took each sock through a wide range of temperatures and conditions, too.
+We took each sock through a wide range of temperatures and conditions as well.

 Socks with a thinner construction or loosely packed fibers typically breathe better than those that are thicker or have a higher density construction.
 By far, the most breathable contenders feature 100% synthetic construction with some merino-synthetic outliers.
 The Wrightsock CoolMesh II Crew totally crushes this category, being a clear choice for hot weather.
 It integrates thinner synthetic materials and ventilation that allows water vapor to escape effectively.
 The interior layer is soft against the foot and wicking away moisture efficiently.
 If you're looking for a warm or hot weather sock, this is our favorite.

 The Wigwam Hiking Outdoor Pro is another great option offering fantastic breathability.
 The fit is looser, so it doesn't wick as well as the Wrightsock, but the looser knit and larger coils along the interior of the sock grab moisture to move it effectively away from the foot.
 Unfortunately, this sock loses its wicking power in colder weather, as we observed on a winter camping trip.
 Luckily, you can fit a liner underneath the sock that helps to increase its ability to wick.
 The Injinji Outdoor Midweight Crew NuWool also provides superior breathability, though some of our testers mentioned that sweat lingers in spots between the toes, so it didn't score as high as the Wrightsock or Wigwam.

 The REI Merino Wool Ultralight Crew is another with a surprisingly breathable merino wool-synthetic construction.
 It features long loops in the fabric of the interior that grabs water, with a more porous and thin construction, suited for warm weather.
-The Darn Tough Light Hiker and Farm to Feet Damascus Midweight offer a similar level of breathability that is superior.
-Both utilize ventilation patterns along the upper portion of the foot and throughout the length of the calf, while the Darn Tough Light Hiker is shorter in design.
+The Darn Tough Light Hiker and Farm to Feet Damascus Midweight both offer a similar level of breathability that is superior.
+All utilize ventilation patterns along the upper portion of the foot and throughout the length of the calf, while the Darn Tough Light Hiker is shorter in design.
 Less coverage makes it a more breathable sock and more suitable for warmer conditions.
-The material of the Darn Tough Light Hiker is more tightly packed than the Farm to Feet, so we noticed that it doesn't wick as well.
-That said, in comparison to the rest, both are stellar options.

-The Darn Tough Full Cushion did well and proves to offer a similar level of breathability as the Smartwool Hike Medium Crew or the REI Co-op Lightweight Merino Wool Hiking Crew.
-While the Darn Tough has thinner materials and offers areas for ventilation, the weave isn't as loose as these other options so moisture can get stuck in the material.
-Between the REI and Smartwool, the REI offers a breathable panel around the arch.
+The Darn Tough Full Cushion also did well and proves to offer a similar level of breathability to the REI Co-op Lightweight Merino Wool Hiking Crew.
+While the Darn Tough has thinner materials and offers areas for ventilation, the weave isn't as loose, so moisture can get stuck in the material.
+REI offers a breathable panel around the arch.

 Synthetic socks, like the Wigwam Hiking Outdoor Pro, perform well in warm conditions, but lack warmth when temperatures drop as they tend to lose their wicking properties when dry or wet.
 That said, they still do insulate well when wet, offering protection in colder weather, as long as you stay mobile.

 Overall, if you're seeking a sock that'll keep you warm, opt for those that offer the highest proportion of wool to synthetic materials.
 In both wet and dry conditions, this construction supersedes the rest.
-More specifically, the REI Co-op Lightweight Merino Wool Hiking Crew (79% merino wool) and Smartwool Hike Medium Crew (66% merino wool) are our two favorites.
+We recommend the REI Co-op Lightweight Merino Wool Hiking Crew, which is 79% merino wool.

-First and foremost, when looking at durability, consider the warranty that comes with the sock.
-Darn Tough offers a lifetime guarantee of the sock, even after you've tried to wear holes into the material.
-In our experience, they are totally bomber.
+In our experience, Darn Tough socks are totally bomber.
 The materials are tightly knit, the fibers are strong, and we haven't had any bad experiences yet.
-This is one of the many reasons why the Darn Tough Full Cushion wins top honors while the Darn Tough Light Hiker Micro Crew earns a top pick.
 Even though the upfront cost on both is relatively high, we know we are buying a product that will last for hundreds of miles.
-In our testing, we've had the same socks for over four years, logged over 500 miles on them, and they are still going.
+In our testing, we've had the same socks for over five years, logged over 600 miles, and they are still wearable.
 While some have definitely experienced holes after lots of use, we rest easy as you can send them back to Darn Tough, and they will send you a new pair — without an additional cost.
 We did this in our own experience and had a fresh pair of socks once we acquired a hole (many years ago).
 They were great when it came to customer service.

-The Wigwam Hiking Outdoor Pro is a burly synthetic model that should last for seasons to come!
-After 60 miles of use, it still looks brand new with very little noted wear and tear.
-While the Darn Tough varieties showed pilling after this amount of time, the Wigwam had none to speak of.
-After about five years of testing this sock, we can confidently say it is highly durable and should last you for many seasons.
+The Wigwam Hiking Outdoor Pro is a burly synthetic model that continues to perform after years.
+After 600 miles, it has compacted a little bit but continues to go strong.
+While the Darn Tough varieties show large amounts of pilling after this amount of time, the Wigwam sock has little to note.
+After about six years of testing this sock, we can confidently say it is highly durable and has lasted us for many seasons.

-All the socks tested are constructed to appropriate materials, and for the purpose of hiking and backpacking, all dried within an appropriate amount of time to deem it fit for hiking.
-Though of all the socks tested, the Wrightsock CoolMesh II Crew and REI Merino Wool Ultralight Crewdemonstrate the best drying capabilities.
-Like the Wigwam Hiking Outdoor Pro, it is a full synthetic sock.
+All the socks tested are constructed to appropriate materials, and for hiking and backpacking, all dried within an appropriate amount of time to deem them fit for hiking.
+The Wrightsock CoolMesh II Crew and REI Merino Wool Ultralight Crewdemonstrate the best drying capabilities.
 In just 60 minutes of drying at low heat, both are completely dry.
 The Wrightsock CoolMesh II Crew is a full synthetic construction while the REI Merino Wool Ultralight has a merino-synthetic blend.
 Both dried well on the trail, taking about 15 minutes to dry in similar conditions.

 We have taken these socks to three continents to test and learn about their advantages and pitfalls.
-In these varying climates, we've been able to identify award winners and niche performers best for any trail condition.
+In these varying climates, we've been able to identify recommendations best for any trail condition.
 When you're looking for a bomber trail sock, be sure you take into consideration how you need it to perform.
 There are many options out there, and the perfect one for you is ready to be found.
-Happy trails!